Updated on: 2/22/2019

 It’s easy to find a distracted driver in Washington state.
-In some cities more than others.
+And it's significantly easier in some cities than others.

 Last July, Washington state’s new distracted driving law went into effect.
 The law makes it illegal to use a handheld personal electronic device (cell phone) while driving.
 Even if you’re stopped in traffic.
 First-time violators of the law face a $136 fine.

-At Davis Law Group, we try to encourage responsible behavior and prevent distracted driving tragedies.
-Despite the efforts of educators, law enforcement, and countless non-profits, the problem of distracted driving persists, and some Washington cities are especially prone its devastating consequences.
+The award-winning personal injury attorneys at Davis Law Group always try to encourage responsible behavior and prevent distracted driving tragedies.
+Despite the efforts of educators, law enforcement, and countless non-profits, the problem of distracted driving persists, and some Washington cities are especially prone to the devastating consequences that result from serious car accidents.

 Given their size, it’s obvious that Washington’s largest cities like Seattle, Tacoma, and Spokane experience the most total distracted driving crashes and deaths.
 However, when you look at the numbers as a percentage of all crashes — regardless of the cause — the results are surprising.